rweldzius/PSC7475_S2025/README.md

 ## Office Hours

-  * Wednesdays 2-4pm in SAC 257 (also Friday class meetings will serve as additional office hours)
+  * Wednesdays 2-4pm in SAC 257
   * You must make an appointment for Wednesday office hours here: https://calendly.com/weldzius/officehours

 [Back to ToC](#table-of-contents)